According to the

 High levels of outdoor air pollution can occur in large cities or areas that have heavy traffic.
-The American Cancer Society estimates that about 5 percent of lung cancer deaths worldwide are due to outdoor air pollution.
+The American Cancer Society estimates that about

 A potential source of indoor air pollution is long-term exposure to fumes from coal, wood burning, or certain unrefined cooking oils.
 This is more likely to occur in poorly ventilated buildings.

 The screening test for lung cancer is a type of CT scan called a low-dose CT scan.
 This test uses a low amount of radiation to produce images of your lungs.
 Your healthcare provider can then review these images for signs of cancer.

 The United States Preventative Services Task Force recommends yearly lung cancer screenings for people who meet all three of the criteria outlined below.

 - You are between the ages of 50 and 80 years old.

 - You have a history of heavy smoking, which is defined as 20 pack-years or more (i.e., smoking one pack a day for 20 years).

 - You currently smoke or have quit smoking within the past 15 years.

 If you’re thinking about being screened for lung cancer, speak to your healthcare provider.
 They can help determine if you’re a good candidate for screening and direct you to a nearby screening facility.